 It's clear, then, that Apple can sit back for a while — and that everybody loves Apple.
 Yeah, no, about that.

 Facebook wants to take Apple to court

-The issue this month is the same as it has been since Apple announced it was going to make users actively decide whether or not to allow advertisers to track their iPhone use.
-When you're asked this, after the forthcoming update to iOS 14, you're likely to say no.
+The issue this month was the same as it had been since Apple announced it was going to make users actively decide whether or not to allow advertisers to track their iPhone use.
+When you're asked this, after what was then still the forthcoming update to iOS 14, you're likely to say no.

 At first, you may think about it, as each app with any tracking asks you individually, and you may find you're fine with some advertisers, not fine with others.
-The worry for these firms, and Facebook, is that after the tenth time you're asked, you're just going to hit no whenever the button comes up.
+The worry for these firms, and Facebook, is that after the tenth time you're asked by any app, you're just going to hit no whenever the button comes up anywhere.

-No, wait, that's actually the fear, and it is actually what Apple is planning.
-If you listen to Facebook, though, you're wrong to think this, it's really something completely different.
+No, wait, that's not just a worry, that is actually the full and correct fear, and it is specifically because Apple wants to protect us.
+If you listen to Facebook, though, you're wrong to think that, because it's really something completely different.

 If we weren't all socially distancing, it felt as if we'd have had a fistfight in the playground by now.
 Zuckerberg won't shut up about bad Apple and good Facebook, while Tim Cook was practically driven to say "seriously?"